Expert Advice/Decor + Inspiration/FlowersArrowFlowers

 3. Dry your flowers with sand.

 If you want to naturally dry your flowers and maintain as much of their color and shape as possible, sand drying may be your best bet.
-The sand supports the form of the flower and leaves your bloom looking fresh and vibrant.
+The sand supports the form of the flower and leaves your blooms looking fresh and vibrant.

 How to Dry Flowers in Sand